land-o1234/blog.wackyfunmagazine.com/_drafts/notre-dame-ohio-state.md

 # Notre Dame
-Notre Dame has been  called the "Fighting Irish" since 1927 [^1] .
+Notre Dame has been officially called the "Fighting Irish" since 1927 [^1] .
+But when was the team first named this and who first called them it?

 [^1]: <a href="https://fightingirish.com/the-fighting-irish/#:~:text=University%20president,%20nickname%20in%201927." target=_blank>https://fightingirish.com/the-fighting-irish/</a>